Compare lengths using words: long, short, tall, taller, shorter.

 To compare lengths, place objects side by side with one end lined up.

-Non-standard units (hand span, pencil) can be used to measure.
+Non-standard units (hand span, pencil) can be used to measure, but they give different answers for different people.

-Standard units like centimetres are the same for everyone.
+Standard units like centimetres, kilograms, and litres are the same for everyone.

 ✏️ Practice Questions